pcampbe/zero-trust-authorization-with-opa/README.md

 # Using OPA and Object Lambda to Enforce Zero Trust Principles

-_**Note**: I wanted to thank Adam Sandor from **[Styra](https://www.styra.com)** for inspiration, assistance, and providing the OPAAuthorizer code and scripts used to build the Lambda._
+_**Note**: I wanted to thank Adam Sandor from **[Styra](https://www.styra.com)** for inspiration, assistance, and providing the OPAAuthorizer code and scripts used to build the Lambda used in this project._

 Please see his [blog](https://www.styra.com/blog/securing-aws-s3-buckets-with-opa-and-object-lambda/) post for more information about OPA and Styra.